awslabs/amazon-kinesis-video-streams-webrtc-sdk-js/README.md

 Also refer to the [`examples`](examples) directory for examples on how to write an end-to-end WebRTC application that uses the SDK.

 ## Usage
-This section demonstrates how to use this SDK along with the AWS SDK to build a web-based viewer application.
+This section demonstrates how to use this SDK along with the [AWS SDK for JS](https://github.com/aws/aws-sdk-js) (version 2.585.0+) to build a web-based viewer application.
 Refer to the [`examples`](examples) directory for an example of a complete application including both a master and viewer role.

 #### Viewer Example With Audio/Video From Local Webcam